shawhiz/WETSU195/README.md

 * Reports in TreeViews
 * all data is in a remote DB that may not be accessible in the future because this was for coursework.

 This project was a lot of fun.
-Feel free to install the exe to see it in action. username and password are 'test'
+Feel free to install the exe to see it in action. username and password are 'test'.
+A pdf of the rubrick used for grading is included.